 As a rookie police officer, Ken worked Central District’s Sector 3 in 136 car which was Reservoir Hill at the time (this would have been back in the late 1980’s when Whitelock and Brookfield was still hopping, with drug dealing, gunfights, murder, burglary, theft and you name it, crime was part of daily life.
 So, one night on a midnight shift Ken got a call for a purse-snatching and on the way to the call he saw a suspect carrying a purse and matching the description given by KGA, Ken stopped the suspect and asked that someone ride past and pick the victim up and drive her past his location where he had the suspect and two or three volunteers standing around his car.
 As she was driven by she identified the suspect Ken had stopped as the person that had knocked her down and taken her purse.
 She also described her purse, which not only matched the purse he was carrying, and that was recovered, but her identification was still inside.
-He was taken to men’s detection which at the time was still in Central District.
-While filling out the charging papers, all were handwritten, and it took a little bit of time, he had to use the bathroom, this caused Ken to have to take off his gun and put it in the drawer next to the Desk Sergeant.
+He was taken to men’s detection which at the time was still in Central Police Station.
+While filling out the charging papers, Th's was before computers so everything was handwritten, and it took a little bit of time, the suspect had to use the bathroom, this caused Ken to have to take off his gun and put it in the drawer next to the Desk Sergeant.
 The guy had been drinking and had to relieve himself a few times each time Ken had to secure his gun next to the Desk Sergeant.
-He also had drugs in his pocket, Ken didn’t bother to charge him with the drugs, but he still had to submit them and by the time he was wrapping things up it was nearing 2:00 am and Ken was on his way through the garage toward men’s detention and to take the reports down to his Sergeant.
+He also had drugs in his pocket, Ken didn’t bother to charge him with the drugs, but he still had to submit them and by the time he was wrapping things up it was nearing 2:00 am and Ken was on his way through the garage toward men’s detention to take the reports down to his Sergeant.

 BTW Ken never gave a suspect more than was needed to get them into cuffs.
-So now Ken ws standing with Dave at the rear bumper, Dave tells Ken he thought the driver was drinking because he was driving without headlights, Ken asked if Dave searched the car, gave Smith a roadside sobriety test or if he even knew who Smith was?
-Dave didn’t... and he lost interest, so he told Ken he was about to cut them loose and Ken could take over the case if he wanted.
+So now Ken was standing with Dave at the rear bumper, Dave tells Ken he thought the driver was drinking because he was driving without headlights, Ken asked if Dave searched the car, gave Smith a roadside sobriety test or if he even knew who Smith was?
+Dave didn’t... didn't and didn't... and to make matters worse, he had lost interest, so he told Ken he was about to cut them loose and Ken could take the case over if he wanted.
 Ken called the driver to the back of the car and asked if he could search his car, Smith gets frantic, started to open the hatchback on the car while saying, “I don’t know what you’re looking for, other than the baby I locked in here earlier, but you can…” and before he could say, “search the car!”
 Ken closed the hatchback and had Dave hold onto Smith.
 Ken clarified again, it was OK to look in the car, and Smith agreed that he could.
 But again, he was talking in a nervous way that from experience Ken knew he was dirty somehow and it seemed he was trying to send a message to the passengers in that car.
 Ken opened the back passenger side door and pulled the guy from the back seat out as he did he ran his hand around the guy's waistband and came up with an 8 shot .22 caliber revolver.
 Ken quickly cuffed him and leaned him in the street, with his knees in the gutter, his feet were crossed and up on the sidewalk, his head leaning on the car and of course his hands were cuffed behind his back.
 Ken had Dave watch of the two prisoners while Ken opened the front passenger door and immediately saw a Tech-9 in plain view sitting on the floor between the suspect's knees.
 Simultaneously, Ken pulled the passenger and the Tech-9 out of the car.
-But unlike the guy in the back seat when Ken went to cuff this guy he started to put up a little struggle, he wouldn’t say it was a full-fledged fight, but for a split second it was headed that way and because Ken’s hands were filled with the suspect in one and the suspect’s gun in the other, Ken had little choice other than to put the muzzle of the Tech-9 to the suspect temple while ordering him to, “stop resisting”.
-The suspect said, “OK… OK… I am not going to fight!” were, “it has a hair trigger!
-Be careful!”
-Seconds later with everyone secure and a wagon on its way, he called for EVU to come clear the weapon.
+But unlike the guy in the back seat when Ken went to cuff this guy he started to put up a little struggle, he wouldn’t say it was a full-fledged fight, but for a split second it was headed that way and because Ken’s hands were filled with the suspect in one and the suspect’s gun in the other, Ken had little choice other than to put the muzzle of the Tech-9 to the suspec's temple while ordering him to, “stop resisting”.
+The suspect said, “OK… OK… I am not going to fight!” he stopped struggling and continued, “it has a hair trigger! be careful!”
+Seconds later with everyone secure, and a wagon on its way, he called for EVU to come clear the weapon.
 I mean, after all, Ken said it felt as if the slide was stuck and the passenger just told him it had a hair trigger.
 The last thing Ken wanted to do after making a pretty good arrest was to let a round off down Pennsylvania Ave at 2:30 - 3 o’clock in the morning.

 With the description of a Tech-9 going out over the air, along with a wagon call for three arrests, the curiosity of their squad was awaken and everyone came to have a look see at what these two got themselves into.
 The first guy on the scene was Officer Kelvin Vincent; Kelvin said, “Good case Driscoll, two guns, three arrests, a victim reporting he had been robbed by the three a few minutes earlier… good stuff.
 But I have to ask you; where’s your gun?”
 Ken looked down on his hip as he reached for an empty holster and sure enough, he was unarmed.
-So, he calmly told him it was down the cell block.
+So, he calmly told Officer Vincent his gun was down the cell block.
 That quick Ken remembered, that he was on his way back into get his gun and drop off the reports from the purse-snatching arrest when Dave’s call came out, So Ken left with no gun.